 Atwater is a tiny town located in the state of Ohio.
-With a population of 751 people and two constituent neighborhoods, Atwater is the 612th largest community in Ohio.
-Much of the housing stock in Atwater was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 776 people and two constituent neighborhoods, Atwater is the 612th largest community in Ohio.

-Atwater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Atwater is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Atwater who work in office and administrative support (27.90%), sales jobs (12.68%), and management occupations (9.06%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Atwater is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Atwater is a town of professionals, managers, and production and manufacturing workers.
+There are especially a lot of people living in Atwater who work in teaching (24.74%), management occupations (17.60%), and sales jobs (10.28%).

 Atwater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Atwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atwater residents report their race to be White.
-Important ancestries of people in Atwater include Irish, Italian, English, and Polish.
+Important ancestries of people in Atwater include German, Irish, Italian, Welsh, and Scots-Irish.

 The most common language spoken in Atwater is English.
-Other important languages spoken here include Hebrew and African languages.
+Other important languages spoken here include Italian and Polish.